Copyright OTT-JAX

 [docs] def set(self, **kwargs: Any) -> "LRSinkhornState": """Return a copy of self, with potential overwrites.""" return self._replace(**kwargs)

-def compute_reg_ot_cost( q: jnp.ndarray, r: jnp.ndarray, g: jnp.ndarray, ot_prob: linear_problem.LinearProblem, epsilon: float, use_danskin: bool = False ) -> float: """Compute the regularized OT cost, here the primal cost of the LR solution.
-Args: q: first factor of solution r: second factor of solution g: weights of solution ot_prob: linear problem epsilon: Entropic regularization. use_danskin: if True, use Danskin's theorem :cite:`danskin:67,bertsekas:71` to avoid computing the gradient of the cost function.
-Returns: regularized OT cost, the (primal) transport cost of the low-rank solution. """ def ent(x: jnp.ndarray) -> float: # generalized entropy return jnp.sum(jsp.special.entr(x) + x) tau_a, tau_b = ot_prob.tau_a, ot_prob.tau_b q = jax.lax.stop_gradient(q) if use_danskin else q r = jax.lax.stop_gradient(r) if use_danskin else r g = jax.lax.stop_gradient(g) if use_danskin else g cost = jnp.sum(ot_prob.geom.apply_cost(r, axis=1) * q * (1.0 / g)[None, :]) cost -= epsilon * (ent(q) + ent(r) + ent(g)) if tau_a != 1.0: cost += tau_a / (1.0 - tau_a) * mu.gen_kl(jnp.sum(q, axis=1), ot_prob.a) if tau_b != 1.0: cost += tau_b / (1.0 - tau_b) * mu.gen_kl(jnp.sum(r, axis=1), ot_prob.b) return cost def solution_error( q: jnp.ndarray, r: jnp.ndarray, ot_prob: linear_problem.LinearProblem, norm_error: Tuple[int, ...] ) -> jnp.ndarray: """Compute solution error.
+def compute_reg_ot_cost( q: jnp.ndarray, r: jnp.ndarray, g: jnp.ndarray, ot_prob: linear_problem.LinearProblem, epsilon: float, use_danskin: bool = True ) -> float: """Compute the regularized OT cost, here the primal cost of the LR solution.
+Args: q: first factor of solution r: second factor of solution g: weights of solution ot_prob: linear problem epsilon: Entropic regularization. use_danskin: if True, use Danskin's theorem :cite:`danskin:67,bertsekas:71` to avoid having to differentiate the three factors ``q``, ``r`` and ``g`` w.r.t. relevant quantities.
+Returns: regularized OT cost, the (primal) transport cost of the low-rank solution. """ tau_a, tau_b = ot_prob.tau_a, ot_prob.tau_b q = jax.lax.stop_gradient(q) if use_danskin else q r = jax.lax.stop_gradient(r) if use_danskin else r g = jax.lax.stop_gradient(g) if use_danskin else g cost = jnp.sum(ot_prob.geom.apply_cost(r, axis=1) * q * (1.0 / g)[None, :]) cost -= epsilon * (mu.gen_ent(q) + mu.gen_ent(r) + mu.gen_ent(g)) if tau_a != 1.0: cost += tau_a / (1.0 - tau_a) * mu.gen_kl(jnp.sum(q, axis=1), ot_prob.a) if tau_b != 1.0: cost += tau_b / (1.0 - tau_b) * mu.gen_kl(jnp.sum(r, axis=1), ot_prob.b) return cost def solution_error( q: jnp.ndarray, r: jnp.ndarray, ot_prob: linear_problem.LinearProblem, norm_error: Tuple[int, ...] ) -> jnp.ndarray: """Compute solution error.
 Since only balanced case is available for LR, this is marginal deviation.
 Args: q: first factor of solution. r: second factor of solution. ot_prob: linear problem. norm_error: int, p-norm used to compute error.
 Returns: one or possibly many numbers quantifying deviation to true marginals. """ norm_error = jnp.array(norm_error) # Update the error err = jnp.sum( jnp.abs(jnp.sum(q, axis=1) - ot_prob.a) ** norm_error[:, None], axis=1 ) ** (1.0 / norm_error) err += jnp.sum( jnp.abs(jnp.sum(r, axis=1) - ot_prob.b) ** norm_error[:, None], axis=1 ) ** (1.0 / norm_error) err += jnp.sum( jnp.abs(jnp.sum(q, axis=0) - jnp.sum(r, axis=0)) ** norm_error[:, None], axis=1 ) ** (1.0 / norm_error) return err

-[docs] class LRSinkhornOutput(NamedTuple): """Transport interface for a low-rank Sinkhorn solution.""" q: jnp.ndarray r: jnp.ndarray g: jnp.ndarray costs: jnp.ndarray # TODO(michalk8): must be called `errors`, because of `store_inner_errors` # in future, enforce via class hierarchy errors: jnp.ndarray ot_prob: linear_problem.LinearProblem epsilon: float inner_iterations: int # TODO(michalk8): Optional is an artifact of the current impl., refactor reg_ot_cost: Optional[float] = None
+[docs] class LRSinkhornOutput(NamedTuple): """Transport interface for a low-rank Sinkhorn solution.""" q: jnp.ndarray r: jnp.ndarray g: jnp.ndarray costs: jnp.ndarray # TODO(michalk8): must be called `errors`, because of `store_inner_errors` # in future, enforce via class hierarchy errors: jnp.ndarray ot_prob: linear_problem.LinearProblem epsilon: float inner_iterations: int converged: bool # TODO(michalk8): Optional is an artifact of the current impl., refactor reg_ot_cost: Optional[float] = None

 [docs] def set(self, **kwargs: Any) -> "LRSinkhornOutput": """Return a copy of self, with potential overwrites.""" return self._replace(**kwargs)

-[docs] def set_cost( # noqa: D102 self, ot_prob: linear_problem.LinearProblem, lse_mode: bool, use_danskin: bool = False ) -> "LRSinkhornOutput": del lse_mode return self.set(reg_ot_cost=self.compute_reg_ot_cost(ot_prob, use_danskin))
+[docs] def set_cost( # noqa: D102 self, ot_prob: linear_problem.LinearProblem, lse_mode: bool, use_danskin: bool = True ) -> "LRSinkhornOutput": del lse_mode return self.set(reg_ot_cost=self.compute_reg_ot_cost(ot_prob, use_danskin))

-[docs] def compute_reg_ot_cost( # noqa: D102 self, ot_prob: linear_problem.LinearProblem, use_danskin: bool = False, ) -> float: return compute_reg_ot_cost( self.q, self.r, self.g, ot_prob, epsilon=self.epsilon, use_danskin=use_danskin )
+[docs] def compute_reg_ot_cost( # noqa: D102 self, ot_prob: linear_problem.LinearProblem, use_danskin: bool = True, ) -> float: return compute_reg_ot_cost( self.q, self.r, self.g, ot_prob, epsilon=self.epsilon, use_danskin=use_danskin )

-@property def geom(self) -> geometry.Geometry: # noqa: D102 return self.ot_prob.geom @property def a(self) -> jnp.ndarray: # noqa: D102 return self.ot_prob.a @property def b(self) -> jnp.ndarray: # noqa: D102 return self.ot_prob.b @property def n_iters(self) -> int: # noqa: D102 return jnp.sum(self.errors != -1) * self.inner_iterations @property def converged(self) -> bool: # noqa: D102 return jnp.logical_and( jnp.any(self.costs == -1), jnp.all(jnp.isfinite(self.costs)) ) @property def matrix(self) -> jnp.ndarray: """Transport matrix if it can be instantiated.""" return (self.q * self._inv_g) @ self.r.T
+@property def geom(self) -> geometry.Geometry: # noqa: D102 return self.ot_prob.geom @property def a(self) -> jnp.ndarray: # noqa: D102 return self.ot_prob.a @property def b(self) -> jnp.ndarray: # noqa: D102 return self.ot_prob.b @property def n_iters(self) -> int: # noqa: D102 return jnp.sum(self.errors != -1) * self.inner_iterations @property def matrix(self) -> jnp.ndarray: """Transport matrix if it can be instantiated.""" return (self.q * self._inv_g) @ self.r.T

 [docs] def apply(self, inputs: jnp.ndarray, axis: int = 0) -> jnp.ndarray: """Apply the transport to a array; axis=1 for its transpose.""" q, r = (self.q, self.r) if axis == 1 else (self.r, self.q) # for `axis=0`: (batch, m), (m, r), (r,), (r, n) return ((inputs @ r) * self._inv_g) @ q.T